#KendallJenner And #ASAPRocky Are Dating, Ready To Go Public?

-Kendall Jenner and her rumored boyfriend, rapper ASAP Rocky, were spotted together at last week’s Met Gala and soon, they could go public with their alleged romance.
+Kendall Jenner and her rumored boyfriend, rapper ASAP Rocky, were spotted together at last week’s Met Gala.
+Soon, they could go public with their alleged romance.

-According to a new report, ASAP Rocky, real name Rakim Mayers, is completely sold on the 21-year-old model and she reportedly feels the same.
+According to a new report, ASAP Rocky (real name Rakim Mayers) is completely sold on the 21-year-old model, and she reportedly feels the same.

-Mayers “thinks [Kendall Jenner] is the full package — smart, beautiful, successful, and pretty chill.
+“[Mayers] thinks [Kendall Jenner] is the full package — smart, beautiful, successful, and pretty chill.
 He’s crazy about her,” a source explained to Hollywood Life on May 7.

 Meanwhile, the source added, “[Kendall Jenner] loves that he’s established in his career, has a life of his own, and a circle of friends that are very different to hers.”